ibm-watson-iot/iot-java/README.md

 Migration from release 0.1.5 to 0.2.1
 ---------------------------------------

-Starting from release **0.2.1** the library doesn't add parent Json Element "d" in front of the actual event published.
-For example,
+Starting from release **0.2.1**, the library doesn't add parent JSON Element "d" in front of the actual event that is published, as outlined in the following example:

     {"temp":56,"hum":70}

-But incase, if you need the old behavior run the application with the property **com.ibm.iotf.enableCustomFormat** set to false as follows,
+If you need to revert back to the previous behavior, run the application with the property **com.ibm.iotf.enableCustomFormat** set to false as follows:

     java -Dcom.ibm.iotf.enableCustomFormat=false <...>

-This will publish the message in old behavior as follows,
+This will publish the message in old format as follows:

     {"d":{"temp":56,"hum":70}}